**We believe in the power and joy of learning**

 Bethesda, MD jobs

-This position is responsible for providing direction and task leadership in all aspects of project work which could include development of analytic approaches, questionnaire design, data collection strategy, acquisition of existing data, data analysis, and/or preparing study conclusions and developing high quality reports.
+NORC at the University of Chicago is seeking a qualified Research Scientist to support the Health Care Research Department in our Chicago Loop office.
+This position is responsible for providing direction and task leadership in all aspects of project work, including, but not limited to Medicare and/or Medicaid data, and which could include analytic approach, questionnaire design, data collection strategy, acquisition of existing data, data analysis, and/or preparing study conclusions for projects.

 NORC recognizes that talented and skilled researchers live throughout the U.S. and actively supports remote work arrangements.